avrvenkatesa/multi-project-tracker/replit.md

 ### Frontend
 The frontend is a single-page application (SPA) built with vanilla JavaScript and Tailwind CSS.
 It features a dynamic UI that adjusts based on user roles and authentication status, including conditional rendering of actions and a user management interface for administrators.
 HTTP communication uses the Fetch API with credentialed requests, and event handling is managed through delegation.

-**AI Analysis Features:**
+**Key Features:**
-- **In-Modal Search**: Search for existing items directly within the AI analysis modal to manually match unmatched status updates
-- **Review Queue**: Persistent queue for status updates that couldn't be automatically matched; accessible from the kanban board for later processing
-- **Smart Matching**: Real-time search and match functionality with confidence scoring and evidence display
-- **AI Relationship Detection**: Automatically detects and creates relationships (blocking, parent-child, related) between work items from meeting transcripts with confidence scoring (75% threshold)
+- **AI Analysis Features**: Includes in-modal search for matching items, a persistent review queue for unmatched status updates, smart matching with confidence scoring, and AI relationship detection (blocking, parent-child, related) from meeting transcripts.
+- **Comments and @Mentions**: A comprehensive comment system with markdown support, real-time @mention autocomplete, and a notification system for unread mentions.
+- **Project Dashboard**: Provides analytics with real-time statistics, Chart.js visualizations (status, priority, activity trends), an activity feed, and team performance metrics.

 ### Backend
 The backend is a RESTful API built with Express.js, using a PostgreSQL database via Drizzle ORM.
-It implements a layered architecture with security middleware (Helmet, CORS, rate limiting), JWT authentication with httpOnly cookie-based session management, and a 6-tier RBAC system for granular permission enforcement.
-All sensitive endpoints are protected by role-based middleware, and request validation is handled with Joi.
+It implements a layered architecture with security middleware (Helmet, CORS, rate limiting) and JWT authentication with httpOnly cookie-based session management.
+A 6-tier RBAC system enforces granular permissions for all sensitive endpoints, and Joi handles request validation.

-### Security
-The application incorporates robust security measures including bcryptjs for password hashing, JWT tokens in httpOnly cookies, and a comprehensive 6-tier RBAC system (System Administrator, Project Manager, Team Lead, Team Member, Stakeholder, External Viewer).
-API protection includes Helmet.js, CORS, and rate limiting, with Joi for input validation and role-based authorization for all sensitive endpoints.
+**Security:** The application uses bcryptjs for password hashing, JWT tokens in httpOnly cookies, and a 6-tier RBAC system (System Administrator, Project Manager, Team Lead, Team Member, Stakeholder, External Viewer).
+API protection includes Helmet.js, CORS, rate limiting, and Joi for input validation.
+All inline JavaScript has been eliminated, and URL sanitization is in place to prevent XSS.

 ### Data Management
 A PostgreSQL database, managed by Drizzle ORM, stores:
-- **Users**: Authentication credentials, roles, hashed passwords.
-- **Projects**: Project metadata.
-- **Issues**: Issue tracking details.
-- **Action Items**: Granular action item tracking.
-- **Meeting Transcripts**: Metadata, text, analysis results, and cost.
+- **Core Entities**: Users, Projects, Issues, Action Items, Meeting Transcripts.
-- **Issue Relationships**: Tracks dependencies and links between issues and action items.
-Includes AI-generated relationships with confidence scores, transcript references, and evidence.
-Unique constraint prevents duplicate relationships.
+- **Relationships**: Issue relationships, including AI-generated with confidence scores and evidence.
-- **Status Update Review Queue**: Unmatched status updates from AI analysis awaiting manual review.
+- **AI-specific Data**: Status Update Review Queue, AI analysis audit trail.
-- **Comments**: Audit trail for action items and issues (action_item_comments, issue_comments).
-Foreign key constraints ensure data integrity, and Drizzle manages schema migrations.
+- **Collaboration**: Comments for issues and action items, mention notifications.
+- **User Preferences**: User notification preferences and unsubscribe tokens.

 ### Request Handling
-Express.js handles requests, utilizing `express-rate-limit` for API protection and comprehensive error handling middleware.
-Request body parsing supports JSON and URL-encoded data with a 10MB size limit.
+Express.js handles requests, utilizing `express-rate-limit` for API protection and comprehensive error handling.
+Request body parsing supports JSON and URL-encoded data.

 ## External Dependencies